FatConan/sand/README.md

 ## Generating

-To generate a particular site invoke `sand.py` with the location of the project's root folder.
+To generate a particular site invoke `sand` with the location of the project's root folder.

 ```
-python3 sand.py <project_folder>
+sand <project_folder>
 ```

 ## Example